bitsandbricks/fbb/README.md

 # fbb
-A set of helper functions to create plots with ggplot2, following theFBB design guidelines
+A set of helper functions to create plots with ggplot2, following the FBB design guidelines